UEFA.com works better on other browsers

 Gerd Müller's two goals capped an inspired West Germany performance.

 The Soviet Union must have feared the worst.
 Gerd Müller had scored all the goals in a 4-1 win against them the previous month, and now three quarters of the crowd were German.
-That is how the pitch must have looked to the Soviet team: at one stage their opponents strung 30 consecutive passes together.
-It was the match of the tournament because it was so one-sided, the destruction of an outdated packed defence by the first stirrings of Total Football: a masterclass.
+In what was arguably the match of the tournament, Helmut Schön's team delivered a masterclass as they overpowered a packed defence with the first stirrings of Total Football.

 West Germany's three most influential players were all involved in the first goal, Franz Beckenbauer bringing the ball out from the back and Günter Netzer volleying almost nonchalantly against the bar.
-Evgeni Rudakov produced a brilliant save to keep out the rebound but there was Müller to control before pushing it in.
-More than one English newspaper had wondered if Müller would have enough support against such a tight defence, but they missed the point.
+Evgeni Rudakov produced a brilliant save to keep out the rebound but Müller was on hand to control before pushing it in.
+More than one English newspaper had wondered if Müller would have enough support against such a tight defence, but their doubts were quickly dispelled.

 He preferred to be left alone, with no partner to invade his space.
 With other players taking defenders away (two wingers and Uli Hoeness running from midfield), he was left free to roam the penalty area alone.
 His tally of 68 goals in 62 internationals is an astounding total in such a defensive era.

-He scored another in the second half, Germany's third, after Georg Schwarzenbeck had made a rare appearance in the opposition penalty area and attempted a one-two.
-When the ball broke to Müller it was all but academic and little more than Helmut Schön's side deserved.
-There might have been more goals if the wonderfully arrogant Netzer had not been caught in possession so often in the first half or if Hoeness had not hit the woodwork when the score was still 0-0.
+He scored another in the second half, Germany's third, after Hans-Georg Schwarzenbeck had made a rare appearance in the opposition penalty area and attempted a one-two.
+When the ball broke to Müller it was all but academic and little more than Schön's side deserved.
+There might have been more goals if Hoeness had not hit the woodwork when the score was still 0-0.

 Murtaz Khurtsilava rumbled forward to hit the bar and force a full-length save from Sepp Maier, but by then Herbert Wimmer, Netzer's fetcher and carrier, had scored the goal he deserved.
-It came after a Heynckes pass – but only thanks to a rare mistake by Rudakov, every bit Lev Yashin's successor with his black jersey and elasticity, only to palm the unexceptional low shot up into the net.
-Not much else of West Germany's performance in Brussels was unexceptional.
+It came after a Jupp Heynckes pass – but only thanks to a rare mistake by Rudakov, every bit Lev Yashin's successor with his black jersey and elasticity, who palmed the low shot up into the net.

 Reaction